example42/example42.github.io/_posts/2022-04-13-puppet-is-acquired-and-example42-goes-back-to-the-roots.md

 Still it has been 3 months I'm not doing anything of the above, working only a fraction of my available time, without regrets.

-Suspended, I said.
-Reconsidering the meaning of Life, the Universe and Everything.
+Suspended, as I said, reconsidering the meaning of Life, the Universe and Everything.

-I guess you can related.
+I guess you can relate.

 The news about the acquisition has left me with mixed thoughts: I don't know if this will mean the end of Puppet as we know it or the beginning of a new shining era.
 Maybe both.